koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 > We can fix this problem by integrating the same reward box with the agent in a better way.
 Rather than having the RL agent learn what the output of the box will be and plan to maximize the output of the box, we use the box _directly_ to evaluate possible futures, and have the agent plan to maximize that evaluation.
 Now, if the agent considers modifying the box, it evaluates that future _with the current box_.
 The box as currently configured sees no advantage to such tampering.
 This is called an observation-utility maximizer (to contrast it with reinforcement learning).
 Daniel Dewey goes on to show that we can incorporate uncertainty about the utility function into observation-utility maximizers, recovering the kind of "learning what is being rewarded" that RL agents were supposed to provide\[...\]

 The point of this post isn't _just_ that e.g. value-child evaluates the future with his own values, as opposed to putting the utility calculation in a box.
 I'm not describing a failure of tampering with the grader.
-I'm describing a failure of _optimizing the output of a box/grader_, even if the box is _directly evaluating possible futures._ After all, evaluation-child uses the box to directly evaluate possible futures!
+I'm describing a failure of _optimizing the output of a box / grader_, even if the box is _directly evaluating possible futures._ After all, evaluation-child uses the box to directly evaluate possible futures!
 Evaluation-child wants to maximize the evaluation of his model of his mother!

 As described above, value-child is steered by his values.
 He isn't optimizing for the output of some module in his brain.